jreig/backtracking-survey-propagation/README.md

 The algorithm runs until all variables are assigned, SP can't converge or a cntradiction is found.
 If all the surveys in SP are trivial, walksat is used.

-The FactorGraph is modified by assigning variables and dissabling Clausules and Edges.
+The FactorGraph is modified by assigning variables and dissabling Clauses and Edges.

 ```
 INPUT: FactorGraph, assignmentFraction, SP Params, Walksat Params